18F/ux-guide/_pages/resources.md

     href: "#additional-reading"
 ---

-We’ve collected the following templates, presentations, checklists, etc. as starting points — feel free to [contribute to this guide](https://github.com/18F/ux-guide/blob/master/CONTRIBUTING.md) and help us keep this list up-to-date!
+We’ve collected the following templates, presentations, checklists, etc. as starting points — feel free to [contribute to this guide via Github](https://github.com/18F/ux-guide/blob/master/CONTRIBUTING.md) and help us keep this list up-to-date!

 As indicated below, some of these resources are available only to staff of GSA (General Services Administration) or TTS (Technology Transformation Services).